Vardenis: History

-The current territory of Vardenis was part of the Sotk canton of historic Syunik; the 9th province of Greater Armenia.
-According to traditional legends, the settlement was founded as Geghamabak by Gegham; the grandson of the legendary Hayk who is considered the legendary patriarch and founder of the Armenian nation.

-According to historian Ghevond Alishan, prince Gaburn Vasak of the Siunia dynasty, founded the settlement of Vasakashen on the territory of modern-day Vardenis during the 9th century, which survived until the 17th century.
+According to historian Ghevond Alishan, prince Gaburn Vasak of the Siunia dynasty founded Vasakashen by establishing a palace on the territory of modern-day Vardenis in the 9th century, which survived until the 17th century.

-After the fall of the Arsacid dynasty of Armenia in the mid 11th century, control over the Sotk canton was transferred to the Smbatyan dynasty prince of Vaykunk (Tsar) in the land of Artsakh.

-In the 19th century, many Armenians from the area migrated to Georgia.
-During 1829–1830, the settlement was re-inhabited by Armenian migrants from Diadin (Tateon) in Western Armenia.
-From 1930 to 1995 it was an administrative centre.
-Until 1969, the town was officially called Basargechar.
-The first general urban plan of Vardenis was applied in 1952.
-The updated plan of the town, including the community lands, was developed by the requirement of the Ministry of Urban Planning of Armenia in 2004.

 Vardenis is one of the oldest settlements in Armenia.
-The town and its vicinities are rich in cultural heritage, with 568 monuments recorded.
-The most interesting are the Makenats monastery, the basilica in Sotk, the chapels of Ayrk and Karchaghbyur, the tombs of 3rd-1st millennia BC, the Cyclopean masonry, and the medieval khachkars (cross-stones).
-In the centre of Vardenis is located the Church of Surp Astvatsatsin (Holy Mother of God), built in 1905, where the Armenian historian Hovhannes Tsaretsi worked.
-The church is surrounded with numerous khachkars dating back to the 14th and the 17th centuries.
+Local monuments include the Makenats monastery, the basilica in Sotk, the chapels of Ayrk and Karchaghbyur, tombs of the 3rd-1st millennia BC, the Cyclopean masonry, and the medieval khachkars (intricately carved stone crosses).
+In the centre of Vardenis is the Church of Surp Astvatsatsin (Holy Mother of God), built in 1905, where the Armenian historian Hovhannes Tsaretsi worked.
+The church is surrounded with numerous khachkars from the 14th to 17th centuries.

-Whilst part of the Armenian Soviet Socialist Republic, Vardenis was the administrative capital of the eponymous Vardenis District.
+Under the Armenian Soviet Socialist Republic the town of Vardenis was the administrative capital of the Vardenis District.

 In 2020, during the 2020 Nagorno-Karabakh war, Vardenis was struck by a rocket launched from an Azerbaijani drone.

 In September 2022, Vardenis as well as several other Armenian towns, including Jermuk (Vayots Dzor Province), Goris (Syunik Province) and Sotk (Gegharkunik Province), came under attack by Azerbaijani Armed Forces.
-Many residental houses were damaged as a result of the shelling; people were displaced from their homes.
+Many residential houses were damaged as a result of the shelling; people were displaced from their homes.

 Geography

-Located in the valley of the Masrik River at an elevation of 2006 meters above sea level, Vardenis is dominated by the 82 km range of Vardenis mountains.
+Located in the valley of the Masrik River at an elevation of 2006 meters above sea level, Vardenis is dominated by the 82 km range of Vardenis Mountains.
 The highest peak of the range is Mount Vardenis at 3,522 m above sea level, located around 23 km southwest of Vardenis town.
 The town is also bordered by the Sevan mountain range to the north.
 Vardenis is approximately 6 km away from the southeastern shores of Lake Sevan.